researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 where `SUBJECT` is an integer in [1,10] representing a test subject used in our evaluation.
 The indices of subjects are the same as the one for the alpha variant.

-The statement coverage result will be in the file `/home/combodroid/result_SUBJECT_beta_TIMESTAMP/Coverage.xml`.
+The statement coverage result will be in the file `/home/combodroid/result_SUBJECT_beta_TIMESTAMP/Coverage.xml` as well as the `/home/combodroid/artifact/Coverage.xml` file.

   *Note*: Due to the recent update of GitHub, its account authorization page no longer supports the browser of Android 6.0, and this makes it impossible to test most of the functionalities of PocketHub [#8] by ComboDroid's current implementation.
 We plan to deal with this in the short future.